kasko/docs/source/products/roland/getsafe-v3/rest-api.rst

 1. Quote_ requests - get an estimate of policy costs.
 2. Offer_ requests - create an offer.
-3. Payment_ requests - covert offer to policy.
+3. Payment_ requests - convert offer to policy.

 When there is a policy created, the following actions can be taken: